Fairblock/docs/docs/running-a-node/share_generation_client.md

 sidebar_position: 5
 ---

-# Share Generation Client
+# `ShareGenerationClient`

-The Share Generation Client is currently responsible for performing the verifiable secret sharing for keyshares.
+The `ShareGenerationClient` is currently responsible for performing verifiable secret sharing for keyshares.
 Keyshares will be rotated every `N` blocks meaning that the master public key (used for encrypting transactions), keyshares and keyshare commitments (used for submitting to `fairyring`) will be different every round.
 The keyshares submitted to fairyring are encrypted with the public key of registered validators.